juju/docs/src/en/charms.md

 of experts.
 Charms make it easy to reliably and repeatedly deploy services, then scale up as required with minimal effort.

-There are a variety of topics realted to charms to be found in the left navigation pane under **Charms**.
+There are a variety of topics related to charms to be found in the left navigation pane under **Charms**.
 The three main topics you should get to know well are:

  - **[Deploying charms][deploy]** - which covers how to use charms to deploy